 During their training, they found the mixing of varied individual experience and skills so fruitful they decided to continue working as a group to maintain this collaborative energy.
-This inspiration still holds true today: the CBC brings together the skills of sixteen conservators and two administrative and logistical staff, so for major projects we have the resources to assemble highly specialised work squads, coordinated and led by senior staff with a vast range of expertise and experience.
+This inspiration still holds true today: the CBC brings together the skills of seventeen conservators and two administrative and logistical staff, so for major projects we have the resources to assemble highly specialised work squads, coordinated and led by senior staff with a vast range of expertise and experience.

 Our head office and conservation studio in Rome is centrally located with good access.
 We also have a second office in Perugia, close to the Galleria Nazionale dell’Umbria – our links to this part of Italy date back to training worksites at the ICR and continue through the times of the devastating earthquakes at Assisi and the Valnerina (the Nera River Valley) to the present.

 We work all over the Italian peninsula and training, project planning and hands-on work have also taken us to the Republic of Georgia, France, Holland, Libya, Turkey, the United States, Canada, Spain and China.

 We treat works on canvas, wood, metal, stone, paper, stucco and glass of every historical period as well as wall paintings and monuments, archaeological sites and modern and contemporary artworks.

 We often take on interns both from Italy and abroad, including students from the ISCR, OPD, as well as Academies and University training courses.